aaronottinger/aaronottinger.github.io/classes/digitalidentites/dice4010syllabus2020.md

 ## Aknowledgements

->I would like to thank Elena Chernock for our endless conversations about identity, race, and politics, online and offline.
+>I would like to thank Paul Barrett for recommending "I May Destroy You" and Elena Chernock for our endless conversations about identity, race, and politics, online and offline.

 ## Course Outcomes